 The Water Resources chapter provides guidance and a comprehensive policy framework for the use and integrated management of water resources and related infrastructure.
 These resources include surface water, ground water, water supply and the potable water distribution system, stormwater and stormwater management infrastructure, and the wastewater conveyance system.
 The chapter also provides a high-level summary of the policy guidance found in the City's adopted Local Surface Water Management Plan (LSWMP) and Water Supply Plan (WSP), and describes City policy related to the management of inflow and infiltration (I & I) in the City's wastewater conveyance system.
-(Note: The Mississippi River Corridor Critical Area Chapter contains policies and implementation ations for the State-designated Ctrical Area.)

 Water is vital to everything-human life and the natural ecosystems that support us, our economy, and the things we use and consume every day.
 While water is abundant, it is finite; it is estimated that less than 1% of the Earth's water is freshwater available for human use.
-Saint Paul's drinking water system that is connected to abundant supplies of both treatable surface water and abundant, clean ground water.
+Saint Paul's drinking water system is connected to abundant supplies of both treatable surface water and abundant, clean ground water.
 Protecting that supply, using water sensibly, and maintaining the infrastructure that treats and distributes clean water are all key to maintaining a safe, reliable and sustainable water supply.